sencha/code-guidelines/Preventing_JavaScript_Errors.md

       return x + y;
     }

-Function expressions are defined at run-time (when the call stack physically hits a line of code):
+Function expressions are evaluated at run-time (when the call stack physically hits a line of code), just like any other variable assignment:

     // FUNCTION EXPRESSION
     var sum = function(x, y) {